PADI Open Water Diver Course $479

 Your Course includes:

-– FIVE Confined water dives (Pool) Includes Pool entrance Fees
+– FIVE Confined water dives (One day in the pool) Includes Pool entrance Fees

-– FOUR Ocean Dives at local Dive Site
+– FOUR Ocean Dives at local Dive Sites

 – Use of state of the art SCUBA Rental equipment (Cylinder, Regulator Set, Dive computer & BCD)